SPARE: Self-distillation for PARameter-Efficient Removal: Literature Review

-Stable Diffusion \cite{rombach2022stableDiffusion} follows the latent-diffusion design, where denoising operates in a compressed latent space rather than pixel space, enabling training and fine-tuning at manageable computational cost.
-Its architecture consists of a UNet backbone for iterative denoising, a frozen CLIP text encoder for conditioning, and a variational autoencoder (VAE) for mapping between images and latent representations.
+Stable Diffusion \cite{rombach2022stableDiffusion} optimizes this framework by operating in a compressed latent space rather than pixel space.
+By coupling a UNet backbone for denoising, a variational autoencoder (VAE) for latent compression, and a frozen CLIP encoder for text conditioning, it enables high-fidelity generation at a highly manageable computational cost.